Good Luck Charlie, It's Christmas!: Plot

-In a restaurant, Teddy and Amy encounter Jordan, the girl who had stolen their luggage, and confront her.
-She breaks down in tears and explains how she became stranded after running away from home to go to a cross-country music festival, which her mother forbade her from attending and was abandoned by her ride.
-Sympathizing with Jordan, Amy calls Jordan's mother and smooths things over, and Teddy gives her plane ticket to Jordan to help her get back home for Christmas.
-This gesture helps Teddy and Amy reconcile from their previous arguments, and Amy finally acknowledges that Teddy is responsible as they rent a bike from a bike rental store owner, who just so happens to the original owner of the car rental store that he sold.
+Over dinner, Amy admits that she didn't want Teddy to go to Florida because she fears Teddy is growing up too fast.
+Teddy apologizes for disembarking the plane, and Amy assures her Christmas isn't ruined.
+They later encounter Jordan, the girl who had stolen their luggage.
+Jordan tearfully explains that she has become stranded after running away from home to go to a cross-country music festival that her mother forbade her from attending.
+Sympathizing with Jordan, Amy calls Jordan's mother and helps them reconcile.
+Teddy gives Jordan her plane ticket to help her get back home for Christmas.
+Amy finally acknowledges that Teddy is responsible.